-What my fellow classmate in the ministry class was conveying was how we’ve been willing participants in something so counterproductive to our divine purpose, distracted and even deviant to ourselves and to others by partaking in drama, gossip and slack talk.
+What that student minister was conveying was how we’ve been willing participants in something so counterproductive to our divine purpose, distracted and even deviant to ourselves and to others by partaking in drama, gossip and slack talk.

 In the Nation Of Islam we are forbidden to engage in gossip and slack talk.
 The damage and repercussions can be irreparable to those involved.
 It is described as savage behavior and certainly not belonging to those considered civilized.
-The Honorable Minister Louis Farrakhan teaches that even if what is said is true, it is the intention or motive behind why the words spoken can be deemed evil.
+The Honorable Minister Louis Farrakhan teaches that even if what is said is true, it is the intention or motive behind the words spoken that can make it an evil act.

 According to the Merriam-Webster’s Advanced Learner’s Dictionary, Gossip is defined as information about the behavior and personal lives of other people.